 The profession does not require candidates to undergo a specific course before entering this field, however, a relevant subject study may help a lot such as a graduate coursework in Construction, Economics, Mathematics, Geography, etc.

-These courses usually take one year to complete if you are a full-time student.
+These courses usually take 4 years to complete if you are a full-time student.
 Some students opt for a part-time schedule wherein they are able to gain experience and learn theory at school at the same time.

 As a Quantity Surveyor, you can play an essential role along with the Architect.
 Architects provide blueprints for private and commercial buildings.
 Having a Quantity Surveyor by their side would be a great help in identifying project costs and deciding on the project resources.

-Landing a job with government authorities will allow you to experience mega projects such as flyovers and highways.
-An efficient Quantity Surveyor would leverage these experiences in order to start their private practice as a Freelance Quantity Surveyor for private construction companies.
+Landing a job with government authorities will allow you experience mega projects such as flyovers and highways.
+An efficient Quantity Surveyor would leverage these experiences in order to start their private practice as freelance Quantity Surveyor for private construction companies.

 Property Developers are ideal employers of Quantity Surveyors as they want to deliver best quality projects with minimal costs.
 With so much advancement in the field of construction, Quantity Surveyor is a great career to take up in the 21st century.
 In all these employment opportunities you will spend most of your time with Engineers, Contractors, Construction labors and Project owners.

 From my experience of part time and full time study I feel the best way to becoming a top quantity surveyor faster with the right skills and knowledge is to go down the part time route.